 Creative writing can facilitate access to and expression of different facets of self.
 By approaching the facets ‘slant’ through characters and voices there is the opportunity for both playful and serious consideration of self and identity, and of our ways of relating to others and environments.
 We will draw on theory and examples demonstrated by practitioners in different settings.
 These methods can be applied to issues and questions around identity such as gender and ethnicity.

 The day will include sessions on process approaches in CWTP with particular attention to Focusing and Mindfulness.
 We will do some close observation and contemplative writing activities.
-We will also explore how creative approaches can help us to understand social graces, ‘filters’ and therapist roles in fresh ways.
-We will look at a transference issue as part of thinking about how CWTP can aid therapists with self-care and preparation and completion of work with clients.
+We will also explore how creative approaches can help us to understand therapist roles in fresh ways.
+We will look at a how CWTP can aid therapists with self-care and working with clients.

 Form and Language